Legislation and Policy Advocacy

 Please go directly to the OSPI webpage for Private Schools & Non-profits to review updated Equitable Services information, current programs for which your school is eligible, and procedures.

-Private Schools let OSPI know in February whether they plan to utilize their equitable share of Title Funds.
+Private Schools let OSPI know in spring whether they plan to utilize their equitable share of Title Funds.
 They then should be in contact with their Public School District to begin to build a relationship with the Title Funds Team to be included in consultation on best use for Title Funds.

 How many fire, earthquake and safety drills are independent schools required to have each year??